ismetkizgin/JSE-Serve/README.md

-# Starting Kit REST API Project
+# JSE-Serve REST API Project

-Deploy methods of Starting Kit REST API project are given below.
+Deploy methods of JSE-Serve REST API project are given below.

 ### Project Publishing Instructions
 The project can be published in two different ways.